RENCI/fuse-appliance-template/README.md

  - [ ] **main.py**:
    - [ ] Search for all occurrences of `fuse-appliance-template` and replace
    - [ ] Define and add endpoints for your appliance
+   - [ ] Create functions in ./lib to support you endpoints, with unit tests, adding the unit tests to github actions (examples coming soon!)
  - [ ] **write and run tests - look at t/test.t for examples
- - [ ] add any tools you need to share across appliances to `tx-utils`
- - [ ] contact the dockerhub/txscience organization administrator (email:txscience@lists.renci.org) to add a dockerhub repo for your container
+ - [ ] contact the dockerhub/txscience organization administrator (email:txscience@lists.renci.org) to add a dockerhub repo for your container, if needed
 * remove this section from the README.md
 * checkin your mods:
 ```